 Frictional forces act against the movement of one surface over another, such as tennis shoes on a grass court.
-Friction is the force which prevents the player slipping and sliding.
+Friction is the force that prevents the player from slipping and sliding.
 When air passes over a surface a frictional force called air resistance is produced, this is particularly important at high speed.

 Some examples of friction acting in sport are:

 - A sprinter accelerating on a track.
 The foot applies a force downwards and backward into the track.
 The friction forces of the track resist this causing forward movement (otherwise the sprinter would slip).
 Friction acts in the opposite direction to the force the foot applies on the track and in the same direction as the movement.

 - A downhill skier.
 As the skis glide over the snow friction forces resists the movement of the ski on the surface of the snow.
 These forces are much less than experienced on the track or the skier would be unable to move down the hill.